 In almost all instances, once the heat and drought stresses have gone, the crowns will begin to send up new shoots.
 There’s nothing wrong with irrigating to avoid dormancy, but “embracing the brown” for a couple of weeks in the summer is just fine too.

-Hope this post have given you ideas and insights on how to take care of your lawn the right way.
+Hope this post has given you ideas and insights on how to take care of your lawn the right way.
 In case you’re looking for a local lawn care provider in Iowa, feel free to contact us to schedule an appointment with our provider near you.